 In the distance, another Estancia appeared, and as I approched, I called in and asked for a refill.

 I pressed on through a crosswind to my host home in Rio Grande.

 Nancy, one of the older couchsurfers I have stayed with welcomed me with a friendliness as if we had know each other for many years.
-She spent a few minutes pointing out the various things in her home Bed, bathroom, clean towel, kitchen.
-Then put on her shoes and left for some social meeting.
+She spent a few minutes pointing out the various things in her home.
+Bed, bathroom, clean towel, kitchen.
+Then put on her shoes and left for some social meeting in the town.

 She has hosted over 100 travellers, and was at ease letting strangers into her home.